amitjoy/aspecio/README.md

 ## Aspecio 1.0.0

 Aspecio 1.0.0 is a complete overhaul with a new proxy model that is simpler, completely unrestricted and faster.
-See [Primeval Reflex](http://github.com/primeval-io/primeval-reflex) for proxy capabilities.
+Refer to [Primeval Reflex](http://github.com/primeval-io/primeval-reflex) for proxy capabilities.

 ## Documentation